K-State QB Skylar Thompson drafted by Dolphins

-LAS VEGAS (KSNT)- K-State quarterback Skylar Thompson has been drafted by the Miami Dolphins with the 247th overall pick in the 2022 NFL Draft.
+LAS VEGAS, Nev.
+(KSNT) – K-State quarterback Skylar Thompson has been drafted by the Miami Dolphins with the 247th overall pick in the 2022 NFL Draft.

 Thompson spent five years in Manhattan, accumulating 7,124 yards and 42 touchdowns through the air and 1,087 yards and 26 touchdowns on the ground.